 The half-life of Repatha is between 11 and 17 days.
 A drug’s half-life is the time it takes your body to clear half of a dose of the drug.

 If you have more questions about how this drug works, talk with your doctor.
-Or check out this video offered by Repatha’s manufacturer.
+Or check out this video from Repatha’s manufacturer.

 Is Repatha a statin?
 Does it treat high triglycerides?